JustProject/JustVM/README.md

 5. CLion IDE:
 [JetBrains CLion IDE](http://www.jetbrains.com/clion/)
 You may already noticed that CLion IDE is a commercial-plan-only software, so you may want to make a purchase to JetBrains and get its license.
+And I should also remind you that the Clion is sufficient but not necessary.

 ### Build - Plan I - CLI
 ```